MCnu/vcfAnnotatorGRCh37/README.md

 | HGVS_EFFECT | Most Severe Consequence reported (from hgvs) |
 | HGVS_AAF | Alternative allele frequency (from hgvs) |
 | HGVS_COLOCVAR | rsID of other known variants at same position (from hgvs) |

+Note: annotations corresponding to individual ALTs are stored as lists

 ## Dependencies